LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/if-i-told-you-the-times.md

 &nbsp;

-Worth comes out of you
+Value comes out of you

 like from you comes fabric.